Fade vs Sova matchup in Valorant

 Initiator vs Initiator Dynamics

 Both Fade and Sova fill the Initiator role in Valorant team compositions.
 This role mirror means teams won't face composition issues from having both agents — the question is purely which Initiator performs better in direct competition.
-Our data clearly indicates Fade is the stronger Initiator pick when these agents face each other.
+Our data clearly indicates Sova is the stronger Initiator pick when these agents face each other.

 In Initiator vs Initiator encounters, similar ability timing and usage patterns mean both agents often use their kits in comparable ways.
 The winner typically comes down to which player uses their abilities more efficiently and wins the mechanical duels that follow.
-Fade's statistical advantage suggests their specific Initiator kit translates slightly better to winning these mirror encounters.
+Sova's statistical advantage suggests their specific Initiator kit translates slightly better to winning these mirror encounters.

-Fade has favorable matchups against 15 agents and unfavorable matchups against 11 agents in Valorant.
-Fade's strongest matchup is against KAY/O with a 90.0% win rate.
-The most challenging matchup is Phoenix at 35.5% win rate.
+Fade has favorable matchups against 17 agents and unfavorable matchups against 9 agents in Valorant.
+Fade's strongest matchup is against Gekko with a 100.0% win rate.
+The most challenging matchup is Omen at 43.5% win rate.
 Use the table below to find specific matchup details and performance metrics.

-Fade matchup win rates and combat stats in Valorant (Patch 12.04)
+Fade matchup win rates and combat stats in Valorant (Patch 12.11)

 Opponent